The quenched fraction of satellites around simulated Milky Way-mass galaxies

 \subsection{FIRE-2 Zoom-in Simulation Suite}

-To complement the FIREbox volume, we analyze 13 high-resolution FIRE-2 zoom-in simulations of Milky Way or Andromeda mass galaxies at $z=0$.
-These systems span a range of environments: \begin{itemize} \item Seven isolated systems from the Latte suite \citep{Wetzel2016, GK2017, Samuel2020}, with $M_{200{\rm m}}\sim1$ to $2\times10^{12}\,M_\odot$ and no comparably massive neighbors within $5R_{200{\rm m}}$. \item Six paired systems from the ELVIS on FIRE suite \citep{GK2017, GK2019b}, selected to reproduce Local Group like conditions with halo separations of 600 to 1000\,kpc. \end{itemize}
+To complement the FIREbox volume, we analyze 14 high-resolution FIRE-2 zoom-in simulations of Milky Way or Andromeda mass galaxies at $z=0$.
+These systems span a range of environments: \begin{itemize} \item Eight isolated systems from the Latte suite \citep{Wetzel2016, GK2017, Samuel2020}, with $M_{200{\rm m}}\sim1$ to $2\times10^{12}\,M_\odot$ and no comparably massive neighbors within $5R_{200{\rm m}}$. \item Six paired systems from the ELVIS on FIRE suite \citep{GK2017, GK2019b}, selected to reproduce Local Group like conditions with halo separations of 600 to 1000 kpc. \end{itemize}

-The isolated systems use dark matter particle masses of $3.5\times10^4\,M_\odot$ and initial gas or star particle masses of approximately $7\times10^3\,M_\odot$, with gas softening as small as 1\,pc.
+The isolated systems use dark matter particle masses of $3.5\times10^4\,M_\odot$ and initial gas or star particle masses of approximately $7\times10^3\,M_\odot$, with gas softening as small as 1 pc.
 The paired systems have roughly twice the mass resolution.
 Previous FIRE resolution studies show that such differences lead to only modest variations in galaxy properties and do not affect quenched fraction measurements in any significant way \citep{Hopkins2018}.

 The FIRE-2 zoom-in simulations reproduce many observed features of the Local Group.
 These include stellar mass assembly histories, metallicity distributions, disk morphologies, and the structure of their satellite populations \citep{Ma2017, Sanderson2020, Samuel2022, McCluskey2024}.
-Their satellite stellar mass functions, radial distributions, and quenching timescales agree well with those observed for the Milky Way and M31, particularly below the LMC/SMC mass scale \citep{Wetzel2016, GK2019a, Samuel2020}.
+Their satellite stellar mass functions, radial distributions, and quenching timescales broadly agree with those observed for the Milky Way and M31, particularly below the LMC/SMC mass scale \citep{Wetzel2016, GK2019a, Samuel2020}.
 We note, however, that the FIRE-2 hosts were not selected to reproduce the specific satellite populations of the Milky Way or M31, and several systems lack satellites as massive as the LMC or M33.
 Such massive companions are statistically uncommon around Milky Way–mass halos \citep{Busha2011, Tollerud2011}.
-These comparisons nevertheless provide confidence that the FIRE-2 MW mass systems serve as realistic analogs of Local Group environments over the satellite stellar-mass range most relevant to this study.
+These comparisons nevertheless provide confidence that the FIRE-2 MW-mass systems serve as realistic analogs of Local Group environments over the satellite stellar-mass range most relevant to this study.